📝Contents |

 KiCAD Project

-1. How to Sync between Schematic and Layout
+2. Sync between Schematic and Layout

 When you open the Schematic file (.kicad_sch